YoeDistro/yoe-distro/docs/superproject-management.md

 with 100's of releases.
 During this time, the layers may change from time to time to add new packages, tweak the system files, or update to a new version of Yocto, but these layer changes are relatively few compared to the application changes.
-We want to optimize the experience for this use case where developer using Yoe is not a Yocto expert, but knows enough to tweak recipes, run builds, etc.
+We want to optimize the experience for this use case where a developer using Yoe is not a Yocto expert, but knows enough to tweak recipes, run builds, etc.

 The ability to manage both configuration files, documentation,